 Credit card companies generally offer different credit card products for each type of credit history.
 There are certain websites that review credit cards and the type of credit you must have to be approved for that card.

 Since most college students have a limited credit history, it is a good idea to first apply for a credit card that approves applicants with moderate credit.
 Your chances of being approved for a card of this kind are much higher than for a credit card targeted for people with excellent credit.
-The idea is to start small by getting your foot in the door, building up credit, and then taking advantage of the lucrative signup bonuses after your credit score is high enough.
+The idea is to start small by getting your foot in the door, building up credit, and then taking advantage of the lucrative welcome bonuses after your credit score is high enough.

 Retail store cards are known for being the easiest cards to offer approval for students and serves as a great method to open the doors to other cards.